sirthegamercoder/Funker-Optimizer/README.md

-# ANNOUNCEMENT
-> [!WARNING]
-> This repository has been archived because I am very tired, so I decided to delete the site, but you can still download the tools as usual.

 # Funker' Optimizer
 A tool that can optimize large spritesheet into small for Friday Night Funkin' (FNF).
 Is perfect if optimizing spritesheet using a PC, especially for you who are a optimizer using a PC.